 Can we imagine anything more amazing than the human eye?
 Ever wonder how your eyes capture images then transmit them to your brain?
-Or how digital devices might affect your eyesight?
+How digital devices might affect your eyesight?
 Plus, what sort of vitamins and nutrition help preserve eye health?
-What about eye exercises — do they really improve vision?
+What about eye exercises — do they improve vision?
 Let’s answer all these questions and also get the best eye care tips.

 How Do Your Eyes Work?

 The human eye and a picture camera are incredibly similar.
 The camera has a lens cover to protect the lens and so does the eye.
 This outermost layer of your eye is the cornea.
 It’s a clear cover that offers protection.
 After light passes through your cornea, it goes through your pupil which is just a hole to let light in — just like a camera has a hole.
 The size of the opening can be changed to adjust for different amounts of light.
 This adjustment happens thanks to the iris, which is responsible for adjusting your pupil size.
 The iris also determines the color of your eyes.

 From there, light passes through the lens of your eye.
 Again, similar to a camera, the lens can be adjusted in size and thickness allowing you to focus.
 Lens shape is changed thanks to muscles attached to the lens.
 Most of the space in your eye is filled with a gel-like substance called the vitreous.
 Light passes through the vitreous and eventually lands on the retina which is the inner lining on the back of your eye.

 Similar to film in a camera, the retina captures light rays which get processed by millions of nerve endings.
 These nerves eventually join together to form the optic nerve which transmits light signals to your brain to interpret the image.

 Carrots and Night Vision